dreamcatcher-tech/network/Inbox/2024-08-27 1042 dynamic import in deno.md

 BUT cannot be determined at runtime - needs to be referenced at deploy time.
 So still need some tricks to get around it, like a worker that uses a blob url.

+May need to make our own registry or set of deployments that creates a new deno deployment whenever the source code changes, which gets remotely called by the running artifact.